RobertAndion/Discord_Music_Bot/README.md

 This is a personal project of mine to create an easy to use and reliable discord music bot.
 I hope you can find use in it as well!
+Check out our other project written in Node.js: https://github.com/RobertAndion/DiscordMusicBotNode

 ### To Join our discord:
 https://discord.gg/YMaEKabS4m